jillr/jillr_dev/content/recipes/snickerdoodles.md

 Preheat the oven to 400ºF.

-Bake one sheet at a time for 9–10 minutes in the center rack of the oven, until just barley golden around the edges.
+Bake one sheet at a time for 9–10 minutes in the center rack of the oven, until just barely golden around the edges.
 Cool for several minutes on the baking sheets before moving to a wire rack to cool to room temperature.

 Can be stored for 5-7 days in an airtight container.